rydmike/rydmike.github.io/colorscheme.md

 theming possibilities.
 However, if you happen to use the old buttons, at least they won't look out of place with the rest of the used colors in your application's color scheme.

-### The Difference
+### The Difference?

-In the package documentation read.me file there is [**detailed list**](https://pub.dev/packages/flex_color_scheme#used-theme-customizations) of all the corrections, and some minor opinionated adjustments FlexColorScheme does to a theme made from a ColorScheme compared to the standard ThemeData.from factory.
+In the package documentation read.me file there is a [**detailed list**](https://pub.dev/packages/flex_color_scheme#used-theme-customizations) of all the corrections, and some minor opinionated adjustments FlexColorScheme does to a theme made from a ColorScheme compared to the standard ThemeData.from factory.